If you give gifts in the course of your trade or business, you can deduct all or part of the cost. This chapter explains the

 whichever is later.

 If you go with the customer to the event, you must treat the cost of the tickets as an entertainment expense.
-You cannot choose,
+You can’t choose,

 in this case, to treat the cost of the tickets as a gift expense.